timoho98/Trueforce-For-All/README.md

 Forza Horizon 5).
-Its Trueforce motor uses the same protocol as the G PRO, and the plugin now also taps the separate path the G923 uses for force feedback in non-Trueforce games (a DirectInput-style report on a different USB endpoint than the G PRO uses), so haptics and game force feedback coexist.
+Its Trueforce motor uses the same protocol as the G PRO, and the plugin now also taps the separate path the G923 uses for force feedback in non-Trueforce games (a DirectInput-style report on a different USB endpoint than the G PRO & RS50 uses), so haptics and game force feedback should coexist.
 This is built from confirmed captures but has not been verified on physical G923 hardware yet.
 The PlayStation/PC variant (`046D:C266`) is protocol-confirmed and ready for community testing.
 The Xbox/PC variants (`046D:C26D`, `046D:C26E`) are supported by inference